bwogit/CI_PP2_GAME/README.md

 The colour scheme across the screens was kept simple and consistent as to allow accessibility.
 - Game - Win is green and a loss(computer wins) is red
 - Quizz - right answer is green, wrong anser is red

+### Fonts

+Google Fonts were implemented on the website.
+Lexend with sans-serif fallback was used across all pages as they are dyslexia friendly.